fcalheiros/mai/README.md

-# mai - Command-Line Interface for Gemini 2.0 Flash API
+# mai - Command-Line Interface for Gemini API

-`mai` is a shell script that allows you to interact with the Google Gemini 2.0 Flash API directly from the command line.
+`mai` is a shell script that allows you to interact with the Google Gemini API directly from the command line.
 It supports sending text and files (like images) and receiving text and files as a response.

 ## Prerequisites